commonsguy/cwac-document/README.markdown

 ## Dependencies

-This library depends upon `com.android.support:support-annotations` from the Android Support Library.
+This library depends upon `androidx.annotation:annotation`.
 Otherwise, it has no external dependencies.

 ## Version

-The current version is **0.4.1**.
-However, this uses a current version of `com.android.support:support-annotations`, which (inexplicably) requires a `minSdkVersion` of `14`.
+The current version is **0.5.0**.

-If you want to use this library on older devices, either use version `0.2.0` or override the library's `minSdkVersion`.

 ## Demo